rupankarlahon/student_performance_analysis/README.md

 - `visuals/`: Graphs and plots used in the analysis
 - `requirements.txt`: Dependencies

-## How to Run
-1. Clone this repo
-2. Install dependencies: `pip install -r requirements.txt`
-3. Run the Jupyter Notebook

 ## Future Work
 - Add predictive modeling (e.g., classification of pass/fail)
 - Deploy insights in a Streamlit dashboard